"Real Wheelers Are Built, Not Bought"

 [back to the top]

-After 19 years of California sun, I found the upper edges of the trim rings around the inside door handles was badly damaged by the UV light.
+After 19 years of California sun, I found the upper edges of the trim rings around the inside door handles were badly damaged by the UV light.
 The plastic was cracking and chunks were starting to fall off.
 Attempts to use vinyl cleaners and treatments met with no success.
-Then if dawned on me that the trim on the passenger side was a perfect fit for the driver's side.
+Then it dawned on me that the trim on the passenger side was a perfect fit for the driver side.
 Swapping the two trim rings placed the sun-damaged side down and the like-new side up, giving a nice face lift to the look of the doors.
 Cost nothing, perfect color match and hopefully it'll last another 19 years!

 [back to the top]